March 1, 2024

 Expanding distribution in schools at every grade level is the first phase of Project FEED.
 Currently, FMP has a program or a partner working in 43 school districts, which accounts for 68% of the total school districts in its 14-county service area.
 Adding programming to every school district will require outreach to learn current needs to create and sustain the right program.

-Examples of possible programs include an in-school pantry where students may choose food for their household.
+Examples of possible programs include an in-school market where students may choose food for their household.
 This is FMP's fastest-growing childhood hunger program, with most added just in the past three years.
 Another distribution model includes backpack programs, which send pre-packed bags of food home with a child, typically before the weekend.
-FMP partners with 42 backpack programs throughout west central Wisconsin including directly supporting Weekend Kids' Meals, which provides food to students in the Eau Claire and Chippewa Falls Area school districts.
+FMP partners with 42 backpack programs throughout west central Wisconsin, including directly supporting Weekend Kids' Meals, which provides food to students in the Eau Claire and Chippewa Falls Area school districts.
 Another option is hosting a special pop-up distribution where kids and their families pick up groceries from their vehicles.
 Special distributions like this have been piloted with great success at schools within Eau Claire.

 Each program model provides food to a child where household budgets and existing school resources may not be enough to meet the need.